Azure-Samples/ms-identity-docs-code-python/msal-device-flow-python/README.md

 python3 app.py
 ```

-If everything worked, the sample you should receive a response similar to this:
+Follow the device code flow instructions that are presented.
+If everything worked, you should receive a response similar to this:

 ```console
 {